JetBrains-Research/pubtrends/README.md

 ## Deployment

-Deployment is done with docker-compose.
-It is configured to start the following containers:
+Deployment is done with docker-compose:
 * Gunicorn serving main pubtrends Flask app
 * Redis as a message proxy
 * Celery workers queue
-* Gunicorn fasttext model app

 Please ensure that you have configured and prepared the database(s).